 In part 2 you’re going to learn how to turn the schematic diagram into a real-world PCB layout which can then be sent to a manufacturer for prototyping or mass production.

 Once the schematic design is completed, it’s time to design the Printed Circuit Board.
 Begin by inserting all of the components into the PCB layout.
 In DipTrace, you can use the “Convert to PCB” function in the schematic to automatically create the PCB with all of the components inserted.

-If you like this tutorial then I suggest you join my upcoming Hardware Academy program.
-This program will provide you with regular in-depth training sessions (on both technical and entrepreneurial topics) with me and other experts.
-Plus you get direct access to me for questions and advice.
-To get early access and discounted pricing join the waiting list today.
+If you like this tutorial then I suggest you join my Hardware Academy program.
+This program provides you with regular in-depth training sessions (on both technical and entrepreneurial topics).
+Plus you get direct access to me (and other experts) for questions and advice.

 Although all of the components have been inserted, it’s your job to determine exactly where each component is placed on the PCB.

 Most PCB design software packages include an auto-placement feature that places components with the goal of minimizing routing lengths.
 But I never use it, and it’s almost necessary to manually place the components in the best layout.

 For our initial tutorial circuit, the component placement is pretty simple.
 Place the microUSB connector next to the linear regulator with its output as close as possible to the input supply pins (VDD) on the microcontroller.
 Finally, place the programming connector anywhere that is convenient.

 Figure 1 – Placement of the critical components in this initial design: the microcontroller (U1), the regulator (U2), the micro USB connector (J1), and the programming connector (JTAG-1).

 Once all of the core components are properly placed, your next step is placing all of the passive components (resistors, capacitors, and inductors).
 For this initial design the only passive components are capacitors.